williamliusea/CarND-Behavioral-Cloning/writeup.md

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).

 #### 4. Appropriate training data
+I tried to record my own training data.
+I find that I am not a good driver.
+The same model training on my training data is terrible (like it cannot drive straight, drive in circle from the beginning etc).
+I find that there is a sample training dataset in the symbolic link under the CarND-Behavioral-Cloning-P3/data directory.
+The result is a much smoother auto driver.
+I tried 3 different models on the training data set.
+All of them failed on the section where there is a dirt patch opening on the road at a sharp turn.
+I

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road ...